-Daylight Saving Time starts on Sunday March 10th.
+Daylight Saving Time starts on Sunday March 8th this year.
 We “Spring Forward”, which means that we adjust the clocks 1 hour later.
 The challenges during the transition is 1) having to wake your kiddos up in the morning and 2) managing bedtime, as kids feel less tired and there’s more light outside.
 Here are some strategies on how to approach this change.

 The “big bang” approach